kuir-juach/alu_regex-data-extraction-group1/README.md

-This a readme file for our Haackton
+This a readme file for our Hackton